Michigan’s Medicaid program is called Medical Assistance (MA). There are several health plans that vary by county in which a person can enroll.

 - opioid disorder treatment

-- detoxification
+- medical detoxification

 - medication-assisted treatment (MAT), including methadone, buprenorphine (Suboxone, Zubsolv), and naltrexone (Vivitrol)

-For more treatment options, view our list of detox and rehab centers in Michigan
+For more treatment options, view our list of detox and rehab centers in Michigan.

 Michigan is home to several Medicaid-accepting rehab centers.
+We’ve chosen the following drug addiction treatment centers based on their high-quality services.

 - accreditation

-- client reviews
+- positive client reviews

-- Google ratings
+- high Google ratings

 - verifications